DonPirulo/DevStudyGroup/README.md

 # Learning-Dev---Los-pipis

-The resources compiled in this page are mostly free resources we know to be usefull.
-I have added some paid course cause they are truly great.
+Most of the resources compiled in this page are free courses we know to be useful.
+I have added some paid ones cause they are truly great.

 <h2> Roadmap </h2>